skriticos/tab_opener/README.md

 Target audience
 ---------------

-Users and developers who work with different applicaitons of files and want to be able to quickly open them to optimize their workflow.
+Users and developers who work with different applications or files and want to be able to quickly open them to optimize their workflow.